What is a blade server?

 A blade server, sometimes referred to as a high-density server, is a compact device containing a computer used to manage and distribute data in a collection of computers and systems, called a network.
 Its role is to act as a conduit between computers, programs, applications and systems.

-In general, a blade server consists of a chassis, or box-like structure, housing multiple thin, modular electronic circuit boards, known as server blades.
-They are called blades because of their ultra-thin shape.
+A blade server typically consists of a chassis, or box-like structure, housing multiple thin, modular electronic circuit boards, known as server blades.
+They're called blades because of their ultra-thin shape.
 Each blade contains a single server, often dedicated to a single application.
 The information within blade servers is stored on a memory card or other memory device.